DeepaNethesh/weather-app/README.md

 <h3>Steps: </h3>
 1. Create a repository for the weather app.<br>
 2. Create the structure of the weather app using HTML.<br>
-3. In index.js, assign the weather apikey to a variable.<br>
+3. In index.js, assign the weather apikey to a variable and use the api"" to get the data.<br>
 4. Get the weather using async-await function.<br>
 5. Assign emojis to a variable in index.js.<br>
 6. Declare a function to create the HTML.<br>